AloysiusHo/AloysiusHo.github.io/_projects/Ceva-Project/index.md

 ## Detection Framework: YOLO-Based Object Detection
 To identify boxes within the camera's field of view, we employed a YOLO-based object detection model.
 YOLO's real-time inference capabilities allowed us to accurately localise boxes in each frame, which then served as the region of interest for depth extraction and dimension calculation.
+{% include image-gallery.html images="Detection.png" height="400"%}

 ## Demonstration
-This clip shows our LIMO robot navigating a themed arena using ROS1 and RTAB-Map.
-It performs real-time mapping and autonomous navigation, adapting to the environment and reaching the goal efficiently.
+This clip demonstrates our vision-based dimensioning system using the ZED camera and YOLO, detecting boxes in real time and instantly computing their height, dimensions, and volume against standard size classifications.
 If you would like to explore the source code for this project, you can visit our GitHub repository:
 [🔗 View Project Code on GitHub](https://github.com/AloysiusHo/Personal_Project/tree/main/Systems-Engineering-Project-1-Group-6-main)

-{% include youtube-video.html id="QSk72anIw7c" autoplay = "true" width= "900px" %}
+{% include youtube-video.html id="bXW4LSCAjjY" autoplay = "true" width= "900px" %}

 <br>